gingerchew/ginger.wtf-2024/src/posts/not-by-ai.md

 ## Would something _like_ this work?

-I mean, no. It would simply start an arms race.
+I mean, no. It would start an arms race.
 Remember when a captcha was  4 letters, a number, and a line between them?
 Now we have to identify all the stop signs in an image.

 I am also not thrilled by the fact that this website is asking for donations for a moderately well designed image?